 Cultivars and their differences

 Annabelle (Hydrangea arborescens 'Annabelle'): One of the most popular hydrangea cultivars because of its extremely large rounded inflorescences.
 Individual creamy-white flower heads can be 12 inches in diameter and bloom in mid-June against dark, serrated foliage.
-It was selected from a plant found growing in the wild near Anna in southern Illinois.
+It was selected from a plant found growing in the wild near the town of Anna in southern Illinois.

-Bella Anna™ (Hydrangea arborescens 'PIIHA-I'): Similar to 'Annabelle' but with pink flowers; strong stems to support the large flower clusters
+Bella Anna™ (Hydrangea arborescens 'PIIHA-I'): Similar to 'Annabelle' but with pink flowers; strong stems to support the large flower clusters.

 Hayes Starburst (Hydrangea arborescens 'Hayes Starburst'): Clusters of white, double flowers producing a starburst effect.